Hackney Wick Stadium

-Hackney Wick Stadium was a greyhound racing and speedway stadium located at Waterden Road in the London Borough of Hackney.
+Hackney Wick Stadium was a greyhound racing and speedway stadium located at Waterden Road in Hackney Wick, London, England.

 Origins

 The site chosen for the stadium was on land known as Hackney Marshes west of the River Lea and on the west side of the Waterden Road.
 The stadium was constructed from September 1931 until 1932 and cost £70,000 to build and after completion £18,000 in wages had been paid to the builders.

 Opening

 Hackney opened On Friday 8 April 1932 under the affiliation of the British Greyhound Tracks Control Society (BGTCS) the rival to the larger National Greyhound Racing Club.
 Thirteen thousand people attended the first night and witnessed Marjorie Graves, MP for South Hackney officially open the track.
 The capacity of the track was put between 30,000 and 50,000 and a totalisator had been installed for the first night.
 A greyhound called Bullseye became the first ever winner at the track.
 Although the meeting was advertised as the first official meeting there had been a dress rehearsal two days previously on Wednesday 6 April which attracted 12,000 people.

 The company responsible for the project was Hackney Wick Stadium Ltd headed by Managing Director Arthur Gilbert and Racing Manager Fred Whitehead with William Chandler also holding shares in the new company, Chandler would in due course buy the Crooked Billet independent track and turn it into Walthamstow Stadium one year later.